Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/00_pioreactor_40ml_v1.5/04-40ml-v15-faceplate-all-together.md

 1. Flip over the assembly.
 2. Insert the 10mm screw into the hole under the button extension.
-3. Place <Highlight color={colors.red}>one finger behind the extension</Highlight> and <Highlight color={colors.magenta}>apply torque with the other hand</Highlight> until the screw is secure in the hole.
-This may require some force.
+3. Place <Highlight color={colors.red}>one finger behind the extension</Highlight> and <Highlight color={colors.magenta}>rotate with the other hand</Highlight> until the screw is secure in the hole.
+Don't over-tighten!
 Once established, you can use a screwdriver to finish screwing it in until you feel sufficient resistance.
 Don't over-tighten!

 </AssemblyInstructionBlock>